 I had owned a few numbers in different languages and sold some for xxx, to xx,xxx and this name never got any looks.

 On top of that zero traffic.
 Now another .tv investor I know picked the name up and hand registered it.
 He got an offer for $2500 and another good friend John Van Den Berg handled the negotiation for him.

 Since he was Dutch and it was a Dutch buyer he was able to get the price up to $10,000.
 In all honesty, I first said, I would have accepted the $2500 right away.
 So I did not miss out on a $10,000 sale.
 I know that my reply would have been sold.

 Now Acht.tv meant little to me, but I do have names that I would not sell for a moderate price due to the fact I believe they are worth more.

 Those names selling for five figures would make me a little more upset.
 But you have to have a mental plan for each name.
 I am reminded of the CamRoulette.com sale.
 I mentioned it to my friend, and he was like, “Yeah I don’t know how to express what my feelings and actions would have been, but they would have been scary.”

 I tried to point out that the initial registrant did not have the contacts the new buyer had or the experience in domaining.
 He replied, “I could care less for $151,000 it would get ugly.”

-I told him he needs psychological help, it would suck but you can’t get yourself to there.
+I told him he needs a different approach, it would suck but you can’t get yourself depressed.
 I think everyone needs to think, “Great I sold xyz for $400 and if it resells for $5000 I can handle that.”
 If you can’t do not sell.
 Stick to your valuation belief and do not sell.

-The flipside is that it takes a lot to turn down $5000 and then never get another offer on the name.
-There is a lot more to domaining than just regging names.
+The flip side is that it takes a lot to turn down $5000 and then never get another offer on the name.
+There is a lot more to domaining than just registering domain names.